stormqloud/kazoo-tgbbok/README.md

 For example this is a local command that operates on localhost
   * `sup whapps_controller restart_app crossbar`

-This command operates on a remote host
+This is the same command operating on a remote host
   * `sup -h www.stormqloud.ca -c erlang_token whapps_controller restart_app crossbar`

 Of course you need to change the -h and the -c values.

 Try `sup --help` for more options.